Frequently Asked Questions

 Are there marching band scholarships available?

-While there is not a scholarship, all members receive a $750 stipend for successfully completing the marching season.
+While there is not a scholarship, all members receive an honorarium at the end of the season.

 What about percussion?